Ap Stats Teacher Car Mileage

 • r = -1: Perfect negative linear correlation

 The closer the absolute value of r is to 1, the stronger the linear relationship.
-However, it's crucial to remember that correlation does not imply causation.
+On the flip side, it's crucial to remember that correlation does not imply causation.
 A strong correlation could be due to a third, unmeasured variable.

 4. Linear Regression: Modeling the Relationship